StefonSimmons/rock-paper-scissors/README.md

 Users should be able to:

 - View the optimal layout for the game depending on their device's screen size
+  - mobile: 360px
 - Play Rock, Paper, Scissors against the computer
-- Maintain the state of the score after refreshing the browser _(optional)_
-- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)

 ### Links